maomaozi/auth2api/README.md

 ## Features

-- **Lightweight by design** — small codebase, single-account architecture, minimal moving parts
+- **Lightweight by design** — small codebase, minimal moving parts
-- **Claude OAuth to API** — use one Claude OAuth login as an API-backed proxy account
+- **Claude OAuth to API** — use one or more Claude OAuth logins as API-backed proxy accounts
+- **Account pool with auto-rotation** — sticky round-robin across multiple accounts, with exponential-backoff cooldowns on upstream errors
+- **Auto-disable on repeated failures** — a failing account is automatically disabled after consecutive errors and can be re-enabled via an admin endpoint
 - **OpenAI-compatible API** — supports `/v1/chat/completions`, `/v1/responses`, and `/v1/models`
 - **Claude native passthrough** — supports `/v1/messages` and `/v1/messages/count_tokens`
 - **Claude Code friendly** — works with both `Authorization: Bearer` and `x-api-key`
 - **Streaming, tools, images, and reasoning** — covers the main Claude usage patterns without a large framework
-- **Single-account health handling** — cooldown, retry, token refresh, and `/admin/accounts` status
+- **Separate usage and admin keys** — `api-keys` grant model access only; `admin-keys` are required to manage the account pool
-- **Basic safety defaults** — timing-safe API key validation, per-IP rate limiting, localhost-only browser CORS
+- **Basic safety defaults** — timing-safe key validation, per-IP rate limiting, localhost-only browser CORS

 ## Requirements